JamesHWade/gpttools/README.md

 1. Make an OpenAI account.
 As of now, the free one will do.

 2. [Create an OpenAI API key](https://beta.openai.com/account/api-keys)
-    to use `{openai}` package within Rstudio
+    to use `{openai}` package within RStudio

-3. Set the API key up in Rstudio in one of two ways:
+3. Set the API key up in RStudio in one of two ways:

 - By default, functions of `{openai}` will look for `OPENAI_API_KEY` environment variable.
 If you want to set a global environment